-For this reason, researchers need to apply to conduct research in the department or state schools, or to access other departmental data.
+Researchers need to apply to conduct research in Queensland state schools or other state education sites, or to access departmental data.
+Please refer to the

 Advertising research in schools

-If you just want to advertise your research on a school noticeboard or in a newsletter to recruit voluntary participants for research that's not being done in a state school, please complete the research advertisement in schools form (PDF, 1.8MB) and submit it directly to the school principal/s.
+If you want to advertise your research on a school noticeboard, social media site or in a newsletter to attract voluntary participants for a project that is

-If you want further assistance from the school, would like help in recruiting participants, sending out information sheets or collecting consent forms, or accessing student data, you'll need to submit a full research application.
+If you want further assistance from a school, such as help in recruiting participants, sending out information sheets to parents and/or students or collecting consent forms, you will need to submit a full research application via the